mirmas/SaveFilesToDisk/move_format_help.md

 <b>source filename:</b> Source filename.
 Star wildcard can be used.
 If empty, all uploaded files will be moved to Database directory defined before.

 <b>regexp_pattern:</b> If empty, destination filename is equal to source name.
-If not empty, source filename is equal to regexp_replace(source_filename, regexp_pattern, regexp_replace).
+If not empty, each source filename is change to regexp_replace(source_filename, regexp_pattern, regexp_replace) before move.

 <b>regexp_replace:</b> See previous line.
 Can be empty.
 See docs of regexp_replace built in function.